 While each investigation is different, some of the same activities occur.

 - Perform legal pronouncement of death and establish legal time of death.

 - Document any past medical history, present medical history, hospitalization, doctors, treatments, etc.

 - Determine identity of deceased.
 We use all resources available to find out the name address and next of kin; document the next of kin in the relationship; make notification to next of kin if needed.

 - Observe the environment and examine the deceased; what are the environmental conditions surrounding the body and the relationship of evidence and/or other articles or objects to the deceased.
-Scratch that; the position of the deceased, its location, and the condition.
+Scratch that; the position of the deceased, the location, and their condition.